Inamul Haque Khan: From Air Commodore to Air Marshal

 In 1974, Inamul Haque was repatriated to Pakistan under the agreement signed with India and Bangladesh, and was allowed to continue his service, eventually attaining the three-star rank in the Air Force.
 Air Vice Marshal Haq had been appointed as the ACAS (Operations) at the Air AHQ, and later commanded Air Defence Command as its AOC-in-C with a three-star rank, Air Marshal.
 His command assignment also included as Director General Joint Staff at JS HQ.

+Political career

+Zia-ul-Haq administration

-Air Mshl Haque was appointed as Interior Minister in the Zia administration until 5 July 1978.
+Air Mshl Haque was appointed as Interior Minister in the Zia administration from 14 January 1978 until 5 July 1978.
 From 1978-82, he served as the Minister of Housing and Works.
 In 1980-81, he also led the Ministry of Water and Power.
 In 1981, he was posted on a diplomatic assignment as an envoy to Croatia until 1985.

+Nawaz Sharif administration

+From 1997-99, he served as the Minister of Housing and Works in the second Nawaz Sharif government.

+Last years and death

+In his later years, he would be associated with the Tablighi Jamaat, in the process abandoning his old interests such as music, drama, bridge and chess.

-From 1997–99, he remained part of the cabinet of Prime Minister Nawaz Sharif but eventually retired.
-Air Marshal Inamul Haque died of natural causes on the 10 August 2017 at the age of 90 after being ill for quite some time.
+Air Marshal Inamul Haque Khan died of natural causes on the 10 August 2017 at the age of 90 after being ill for quite some time.
 His funeral prayers were held at PAF Base Noor Khan on 11 August with full military honours.

+Books

+A writer, being a regular contributor to the Journal of the Research Society of Pakistan, among his best-known books are: